-The project activities that are not eligible for financing because they would either trigger additional safeguards policies or contravene the safeguards parameters of the program with the World Bank by triggering additional policies or because they are listed on the World Bank Group Exclusion List can be found in the Supplemental application form in annex 1.
+The project activities that are not eligible for financing because they would either trigger additional safeguards policies or contravene the safeguards parameters of the program with the World Bank or because they are listed on the World Bank Group Exclusion List can be found in the Supplemental Application Form in Annex 1.

-Step 2 - Check Local Permit Status
+Check Local Permit Status

-The Country of Sint Maarten has requirements for local permitting that must be met if certain alternations are made to a building or its surrounding area.
+The Country of Sint Maarten has requirements for local permitting that must be met if certain alterations are made to a building or its surrounding area.
 The Building Ordinance AB1993-13 governs the application for and requirements related to these permits.

-Sint Maarten has specific rules that protect certain identified monuments, and there are requirements to maintain the local or landscape.
+Sint Maarten has specific rules that protect certain identified monuments, and there are requirements to maintain the local landscape.
 These regulations allow the Government of Sint Maarten to specify the types of building materials that may be used, the limitations on changing the façade, the shape of the roof, and other appearance items.
-They also govern the demolition of a building.

 If a loan involves nonstructural repairs that affect the appearance of a monument, meeting these requirements must be one of the requirements of the loan.